Privacy Policy

 Email address is not required if an account is created by a Teacher using a picture or secret word login for the section, though it can be optionally added by the Student later.

-Where a Student creates a personal login (i.e., the student creates a Code.org account using an email address and selecting their own password - or adds a personal login to an existing account created by the Teacher on behalf of the Student through rostering or using picture or secret word logins), the Student's email address is only used for the purposes of login (along with the User’s password).
+Where a Student creates a personal login (i.e., the student creates a Code.org account using an email address and selecting their own password or through a third-party authentication service - or adds a personal login to an existing account created by the Teacher on behalf of the Student through rostering or using picture or secret word logins), the Student's email address is only used for the purposes of login (along with the User’s password).
 It is NOT stored by Code.org in a retrievable format.
 To protect Student privacy, we only store a one-way hash of the email address.
 We do not have any way of sending email to Students or retrieving their actual email addresses from their account.
 See Student Email Addresses below for more details.

 Parent or guardian email address Can be optionally provided by a parent to receive updates or create a login for their child at home.
 In some jurisdictions, we may require a Student under 13 to provide a parent or guardian email address for the purpose of obtaining consent to the creation of the Code.org account by the student.
 Parents or guardians can choose to link their email address to their Student’s account to receive updates from Code.org.
 (A student can also add the parent or guardian email address.)